farhanjutt23/OOP_python/README.md

 - **Community Support**: Access to a vibrant community of learners and mentors who provided support and shared knowledge.

 **Conclusion**:
 Clearing my OOP concepts with Campus.X has been a transformative experience.
 The knowledge and skills I have gained are not only theoretical but also highly practical, preparing me for advanced programming challenges.
-I am now confident in applying OOP principles to develop robust, scalable, and maintainable software solutions.
+I am now confident in applying OOP principles to develop robust, scalable, and maintainable software solutions. after that you will be able to solve the problems of the user and the very nuch values of the code